 However, discovering Stone Town by foot is still the best – and only – option and it is surely doable by yourself.
 Therefore, I’ll share this “Walking Route through Stone Town, Zanzibar” with you to inspire you when visiting Stone Town.

 Start at the square where the food stalls are placed in the evening.
-This is one of the central points in Stone Town and the point where we actually had our tour guide walking up to us, in case you decide to continue the tour with some guidance instead of by yourself 😉
+This is one of the central points in Stone Town and the point where we had our tour guide walking up to us, in case you decide to continue the tour with some guidance instead of by yourself 😉

 The House of Wonders is one of the most prominent buildings in Stone Town.
 The house did host the Museum of History, however, the building is closed because of disrepair.
 This also means you shouldn’t expect too much, as it is severely broken down.

 Our guide took us past the Emerson Spice Hotel and recommended the dining experience (Emerson Spice Tea House or Emerson Spice on Harumzi).
-Online, we already read about this experience that can’t be missed, so we decided to book straight away (check out the website for more information).
+Online, we already read about this experience that can’t be missed, so we decided to book the dining experience straight away (check out the website for more information).
 I can’t recommend it more, so if you are passing during the day, don’t forget to make that reservation!

 The Swahili House is a hotel, but, with a rooftop!
 This rooftop is also the reason the walking route brings you here, as it rewards you with nice views over the whole city.
 You can also spot the Zanzibar Coffee House from the rooftop – a nice place to go for a coffee later.